af83/ucengine-docs/api.md

 The base URL is `http://demo.ucengine.org/api/0.2/` All the others API URLs are relative to this one.

+You have to consider a few conventions :

+- The `PUT` and `DELETE` methods can be simulated when your client could not support these.
+To do so, you have to use the `_method` parameter.
+For example, to be able to do a `PUT` request, you will send a `POST` request with the following parameter: `_method=PUT`.

+# Authentication

-For most of the API calls, there are recurrent parameters :
+If an API method need authentication, there are recurrent parameters :

 Parameter                              | Description                           | Example
 ---------------------------------------|---------------------------------------|------------------------------------------------------------
 **Encoded Parameters**                 |                                       |
 `uid`                                  | User id                               | `uid_63444326443_50150`
 `sid`                                  | Session id                            | `330249245470504`

-Moreover, you have to consider a few conventions :

-- The `PUT` and `DELETE` methods can be simulated when your client could not support these.
-To do so, you have to use the `_method` parameter.
-For example, to be able to do a `PUT` request, you will send a `POST` request with the following parameter: `_method=PUT`.

 # Time
 ## Retrieve current server's timestamp